segyges/ideas-in-ai/README.md

  If we
- use, to achieve our purposes, a me chanical agency with whose operation we cannot efficiently interfere once we have started it, because the action is so fast and irrevocable that we have not
+ use, to achieve our purposes, a mechanical agency with whose operation we cannot efficiently interfere once we have started it, because the action is so fast and irrevocable that we have not